SuperOfficeDocs/data-access/docs/netserver/index.md

 ### Domain-level APIs (NetServer Core)

 The lowest layer of NetServer, the domain-level development APIs, is generally used by a client or application server.
-This layer does the heavy lifting and is responsible for marshaling all the model-based data into raw SQL.
+This layer does the heavy lifting and is responsible for **marshaling all the model-based data into raw SQL**.

 * [SQL data objects (OSQL)][1]: Low-level, high-performance, database-independent objectified SQL.
 * [Row and Rows][2]: Medium-level data table and data row-level access.